SamChang03/SOC_Lab/Lab02/README.md

 # Lab02 ZYSOC KV260 and FIR design
-This lab is similat to Lab01 but the board we use is KV260.
+This lab is similar to Lab01.
+The board we use is KV260 and the cpp example is about FIR design.
 ### Resourse: https://github.com/bol-edu/course-lab_2

 # AXI-Master Interface